ZinoM21/cashflow/README.md

 If you want to start a game, press start playing on the landing page or in the navigation bar.

-> Note: I did not achieve to program the main function of the app.
+> Note: I have not achieved to program the main function of the app, yet.
 You are only able to setup the game.
 [More on that](#failures).

-If you want to log in to save your games, click the account button at the top right.
+If you want to log in to save your games, click the account button at the top right. (also not working yet) asf

-If you want to go to the landing page, just click on the "Cashflow Companion" logo at the top left.
+If you want to go to the landing page, just click on the "Cashflow Companion" logo at the top left or middle.

 > If you have other questions, go to /faq while the server runs.